lionelegger/ShareMyTrip/README.md

 5. Brad adds the flight from Los Angeles (departure the 2017-05-01 at 15:30) to Milano (arrival the next day at 12:30) with Swiss.
 The flight costs 2000USD per person and Brad pays it all with his credit card.
 6. On her side, Angelina books a Limousine from Milano to Como.
 The agency estimate 5 hours to reach Como and it will cost 800 USD.
 Angelina will pay when arrived at destination.
 7. At L.A. airport, Angelina buy a pair of Gucci shoes for 1200 USD.
 Brad won't pay for that shit!
 He is upset...
-8. The next day, George, Brad and Angelina decide make a motorbike trip all together to Locarno in Switzerland.
+8. The next day, George and Brad decide make a motorbike trip to Locarno in Switzerland.
 George make himself an account in ShareMyTrip and Brad adds him into the 'Italy' trip.
-9. Since Brad and Angelina do not have cash, it's George who pays for the gasoil and drinks: 200 Euros.
+9. Since Brad does not have cash, it's George who pays for the gasoil and drinks: 200 Euros.
 10. How to make the expenses calculation?
 Check the Budget page if you couldn't do it yourself.
 11. Add an entry for the cash payment that Angelina has to give to George and Brad.

 ###Prototyping
 The prototype has been first created on paper and tested on several users.
 The user interface has been validated with a 3 steps process: